SiddharthaBhattacharjee/100Days-of-Code/logs.md

 ## <u>Day 33 ; Feb 3rd 2022 **Thursday** : </u>
 Today, I learned how to access device directory and take runtime permission to access said directories in Android.✍️<br>
-to practice what I learned today, I started working on a music player which this timw will play users stored songs from the device I completed the file accessing and displaying part today, and plan to finish the app by tomorrow.💻<br>
+to practice what I learned today, I started working on a music player which this time will play users stored songs from the device I completed the file accessing and displaying part today, and plan to finish the app by tomorrow.💻<br>
 Today I worked for about <b>3 hours</b> out of which around 1 hour 30 minutes went towards learning the topic and remaining went towards working on the app.🕐<br>
 Link to Today's Wrok : [Day33 Work](https://github.com/SiddharthaBhattacharjee/my-Music-Player-Android-App/commit/3c55048fe03af3133706aee59b06b60817c8cceb)

+## <u>Day 34 ; Feb 4th 2022 **Friday** : </u>
+Today, I learned to work with handlers in android and how to play media fromm Uri.✍️<br>
+I continued my work on the music player app, and finished it as planned yesterday.
+Added the player activity to play the fetched files.
+Added all the essential features like play, pause, next, previous etc. Added support to Android API 29 and above.
+Added some finishing touches like background and icon.💻<br>
+Today I worked for about <b>3 hours</b> out of which about 30mins went towards learning new concepts and remaining 2hrs 30 mins towards working on and finishing up the app.🕐<br>
+Link to Today's Work : [Day34 Work](https://github.com/SiddharthaBhattacharjee/my-Music-Player-Android-App/commit/a701c31b4ee976d968956f99546bdc57485a820e) <br>
+[App Link](https://github.com/SiddharthaBhattacharjee/my-Music-Player-Android-App), Downoad .apk file to try out.